mwbowers/mwbowers.github.io/reference/datagate-client/file-adapter-class-open-attributes-property.md

 ---
 title: FileAdapter.OpenAttributes Property

-Id: dcsFileAdapterClassOpenAttributesProperty
-TocParent: dcsFileAdapterProperties
-TocOrder: 9

-keywords: FileAdapter.OpenAttributes property
-keywords: OpenAttributes property
-keywords: database files, properties when opening a file
-keywords: files, properties when opening a file
-keywords: file properties when opening
-keywords: how to, set file properties when opening a file
-keywords: how to, return file properties when opening a file

 ---

 <span>Contains a set of file properties which influence the way a file is opened. </span>